jafin10k27/Module-1/1D CONDITIONAL STATEMENTS- CHECKING VOWEL OR NOT.md

-## Experiment No: 1d – Conditional Statements- Checking Vowel or not
+## Experiment No: 1d Python Basics - Checking Eligibility to Vote

 ## AIM
-To Write a Python program to check whether the given character is a vowel or not using if..else statement
+To create a Python program to check whether a person is eligible to cast his vote.

 ## ALGORITHM
-1. Begin the program.
+Begin the program.

-2. Take a character input from the user
-3. Convert the character to lowercase
-4. Check if the lowercase character is one of the vowels: 'a', 'e', 'i', 'o', 'u'
-5. If it is a vowel, display "The given character is a vowel"
-6. Otherwise, display "The given character is NOT a vowel"
+Read the person's age as input using the input() function and convert it to an integer.

+Check if the age is greater than or equal to 18.

+If yes, print that the person is eligible to vote.

+Otherwise, print that the person is not eligible to vote.

-4. Terminate the program.
+Terminate the program.

 ## PROGRAM
 ```python